MCluck90/tiny/README.md

 List of languages:

   1. JavaScript (interpreter and compiler)
-  2. Dart (interpreter complete, compiler in progress)
+  2. Dart (interpreter and compiler)